cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 ---
 layout: post
 title: Blocking and NodeJs
+summary: In early 2012 I read about Code Academy's Code Year.
+I was interested, and started learning JavaScript.
+A year and a half later, I was confident in declaring a variable and maybe creating a while loop.
+Not much, but I was hooked!
+I love learning and making.
+I've been learning to code with more determination in the last few months and decided to tackle NodeJs.
 ---

 In early 2012 I read about Code Academy's Code Year.
 I was interested, and started learning JavaScript.
 A year and a half later, I was confident in declaring a variable and maybe creating a while loop.
 Not much, but I was hooked!
 I love learning and making.
 I've been learning to code with more determination in the last few months and decided to tackle NodeJs.
 Below is a breakdown of how I started learning Node and improving my understanding of JavaScript.